IRS Tax Lien in Massachusetts: What It Means and How to Remove It

 When Does the IRS File a Tax Lien?

-This step often signals that the IRS may move toward more aggressive collection action if the issue is not resolved.
+This step often signals that the IRS may move toward more aggressive collection action.

 How an IRS Tax Lien in Massachusetts Can Affect You

-An IRS tax lien in Massachusetts can impact your financial situation in ways that are not always immediately obvious.
+An IRS tax lien can impact your financial situation in ways that are not always immediately obvious.

 • Complicate the sale or refinancing of property